isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `Expects`     // precondition assertion.
 Currently placed in function bodies.
 Later, should be moved to declarations.
                 // `Expects(p)` terminates the program unless `p == true`
-                // ??? `Expect` in under control of some options (enforcement, error message, alternatives to terminate)
+                // `Expect` in under control of some options (enforcement, error message, alternatives to terminate)
 * `Ensures`     // postcondition assertion.
 Currently placed in function bodies.
 Later, should be moved to declarations.

+These assertions is currently macros (yuck!) pending standard commission decisions on contracts and assertion syntax.

 ## <a name="SS-utilities"></a> GSL.util: Utilities

 * `finally`		// `finally(f)` makes a `final_action{f}` with a destructor that invokes `f`
 * `narrow_cast`	// `narrow_cast<T>(x)` is `static_cast<T>(x)`
 * `narrow`		// `narrow<T>(x)` is `static_cast<T>(x)` if `static_cast<T>(x) == x` or it throws `narrowing_error`
-* `implicit`	// "Marker" to put on single-argument constructors to explicitly make them non-explicit (I don't know how to do that except with a macro: `#define implicit`).
+* `[[implicit]]`	// "Marker" to put on single-argument constructors to explicitly make them non-explicit.
 * `move_owner`	// `p = move_owner(q)` means `p = q` but ???

 ## <a name="SS-concepts"></a> GSL.concept: Concepts